 For the table top, I started by brushing on a coat Minwax Wood Conditioner (find on Amazon by clicking here).
 After that dried, I applied a coat of Minwax Dark Walnut Stain.
 I brushed on a coat with a brush and then wiped off the excess with a cotton shirt.
 I then added a coat of weathered grey on top of it, let it sit for 10 minutes, and then wiped off the excess again.

-After everything was dry, I applied 3 coats of a Urethane top coat to seal it.
+After everything was dry, I applied 3 coats of a Urethane top coat to seal my DIY farmhouse table.
 Whew!
 This is now my new dining room and new dining room table!
 It’s not perfect but it’s handmade and I love it!

 I also put trim around the windows which added that extra feel of farmhouse and warmth!
 Click here to read the full tutorial on how to make these easy farmhouse window trims!

 On the other side of the room I made a super easy Shanty 2 Chic bench and mudroom wall for all my kiddos stuff!
-Click here to read my tutorial on how to put this mudroom wall together!Thanks for stopping by!!
-Have a great day!
+Click here to read my tutorial on how to put this mudroom wall together!My dining room is so much lighter and brighter now, I absolutely love how it came out!
+It’s amazing what a difference paint and furniture makes!